pypa/packaging.python.org/source/specifications/entry-points.rst

    of a better term, especially where it points to a function to launch a program.

-There is also an optional piece property: the **extras** are a set of strings identifying optional features of the distribution providing the entry point.
+There is also an optional property: the **extras** are a set of strings identifying optional features of the distribution providing the entry point.
 If these are specified, the entry point requires the dependencies of those 'extras'.
 See the metadata field :ref:`metadata_provides_extra`.